 Absence from school due to a medical or dental appointment will be considered as an authorised absence.
-However, we would ask that all appointments be made outside of school hours.
+However, we would ask that appointments be made outside of school hours.
 Where this is not possible, the child should only be out of school for the minimum amount of time necessary for the appointment.
+Advance notice is required for authorising these absences.